kalpanabaheti/A-Little-About-My-Day-To-Day/Biomachinery/DDI/README.md

 # DESCRIPTION -

-The package is a webapp-based system that takes in a list of drugs from a dropdown menu, and displays a table of drug pairs from input drugs, with most probable side-effect associated with the pair.
+This package is a webapp-based system that takes in a list of drugs from a dropdown menu, and displays a table of drug pairs from input drugs, with the most probable side-effect associated with the pair.
 It also returns an interaction (trust) score for each drug-pair and graphs that.

-What happens on the backend when a list of drugs is sent is that the drugs are first reduced to distinct pairs of drugs, and each drug-pair is sent to two models - the side-effect prediction model and the interaction scoring model.
+What happens on the backend when a list of drugs is sent is this - the drugs are first reduced to distinct pairs of drugs, and each drug-pair is sent to two models - the side-effect prediction model and the interaction scoring model.
 They return the most probable side-effect and trust score respectively.

 The interaction scoring model is based on the pre-trained ChemBERTa transformer that takes in two SMILES-formatted drugs, featurises them for interaction, runs them through a sigmoid function to get a score between 0 and 1.
 The higher the score, the more serious the interaction.

-The side-effect prediction (restricted to 10 side-effects for PoC) is the major part of my research.
-It focuses on the sole contribution of structural similarity of drugs to competing for a binding spot on the human proteome, thus causing adverse effects - however this is only one contributor, but it is the center of my focus for this proof of concept and the aim to find the maximal possible inference extraction from a singular contributor.
-I decomposed drug-pairs from SMILES representation to spatially aware vector of residual atomic charges - this was arrived at through logical deduction towards adequate feature-granularity within constraints of my compute power.
-I then studied the relationship of the resultant feature vectors of each drug-pair with the side-effects, via sequential and graph neural networks after dimensionality reduction of features - and determine the most optimal model.
-I establish maximal inference from one contributor in this problem, usable for further in-depth research.
+The side-effect prediction (restricted to 10 side-effects for this PoC) is the major part of my work.
+It focuses on the sole contribution of structural similarity of drugs that results in competing for a binding spot on the human proteome, thus causing adverse effects - this is only one contributor, however, owing to it's importance, it is the center of my focus for this proof of concept.
+The aim is to find the maximal possible inference extraction from this singular contributor.
+This approach decomposes drug-pairs from SMILES representation to spatially aware vectors of residual atomic charges - this method was arrived at through logical deduction by evaluating varied feature granularities and their performance.
+This approach is also constrained by limited available compute power.
+The work covers studying the relationship of the resultant feature vectors of each drug-pair with the side-effects, via sequential and graph neural networks after dimensionality reduction of features - to determine the most optimal model.
+We establish maximal inference from a single contributor in this problem, usable for further in-depth research.

 # INSTALLATION -

 1. Download the package.
-2. To this package, download the test and train data - do not change their names.
+2. Download the test and train data, and save it within this package - do not change their names.
 You can download the data from here -

 train_charges.csv: **https://drive.google.com/file/d/1DgsMVxOaS4Wkzjpw3M2lB2Fzp3EjCbxz/view?usp=sharing**